SunSundr/rsschool-react-course-tasks/README.md

 ### Real-World Impact

-While initial operations may be slightly slower due to memoization overhead, the application becomes significantly more responsive during typical user workflows involving repeated filtering, sorting, and searching.
-This trade-off proves beneficial for interactive applications where users perform multiple operations on the same dataset.
+While initial load shows minimal overhead (-1.8%), the application demonstrates substantial performance gains in user interactions.
+The most dramatic improvements occur in sorting (91.6% faster) and search operations (64.7% faster), which are the most frequent user actions when exploring large datasets.

-The optimization strategy successfully transforms a potentially sluggish large-dataset application into a responsive user experience, with performance gains becoming more pronounced as users interact with the interface.
+The optimization strategy successfully transforms data-intensive operations from sluggish experiences into responsive interactions.
+Column selection improvements (23.1% faster) enhance the user experience when customizing data views, while year filtering shows modest but consistent gains (4.6% faster).

+These optimizations prove particularly valuable for applications handling large datasets, where the performance benefits compound with user interaction frequency, creating a noticeably smoother and more responsive user experience.